 Packard Bell Navigator

 Navigator, not to be confused with Netscape Navigator, is a software program that was shipped with Packard Bell computers.
 This utility provided an easy to use interface for users who were not familiar with the computer or who were intimidated by Windows.
 Using Navigator, the user could manipulate files, run programs, install programs and get familiar with the computer before utilizing Windows.

 The above illustration is a picture of Navigator 3.9, one of the later revisions of Navigator released.
 Each of the Navigators shipped with Packard Bell computers differed in functionality and appearance.

-This is all dependent upon what version of Navigator your have; however, here are the three ways to disable it.
-One of the below methods will disable Navigator from automatically loading.
+The steps to disable Navigator is dependent upon which version of Navigator you have.
+However, here are the three ways to disable it.
+One of the below methods will disable and stop Navigator from automatically loading.

-1.)
-Ensure that it is not in the startup folder; you can check this by clicking on Start, Programs, and then Startup.
-If you do not see Navigator listed under startup, skip to #2.
-If you do see Navigator, click Start, Settings, Taskbar, click the tab start menu programs, Advanced, click the folder that says programs, and then click the folder that says startup; highlight navigator and press del on your keyboard, say yes and that should resolve the issue.
+- Ensure that Navigator is not in the Startup folder.
+You can check this by clicking on Start, Programs, and then Startup.
+If you do not see Navigator listed under Startup, skip to #2.
+If you do see Navigator listed, right-click on the Navigator entry and select Delete.

-3.)
-Usually, if the first two were not able to stop Navigator from loading, you have one of the newest versions such as 3.9.
-To disable this, you need to click on Start, Run, and type in system.ini search for startnav.dll or something similar; it should be related to nav and usually will be on the drivers= line in the [boot] section.
+- Usually, if the first two options above do not stop Navigator from loading, you have one of the newest versions, such as version 3.9.
+To disable it, you need to click on the Start button and select Run.
+Type system.ini and search for startnav.dll or something similar in the file.
+It should be related to nav and usually will be on the drivers= line in the [boot] section.